evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_450_4MATIC_SUV/_index.md

 The maximum DC charging speed is 200kW.
 A full charge from 0 - 100% would take 82 minutes, while a more common scenario of 10-80% would take 30 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 57% resulting in an actual charge speed including time loss on 142kW.
 Each charge session would take 26 minutes and 41 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 26kWh/100km, 1000km will take 9 hours and 25 minutes to drive.
-This trip will require three charge session(s) charging from 1% to 48%.
-The total time lost for charging will be 65 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 25kWh/100km, 1000km will take 9 hours and 21 minutes to drive.
+This trip will require two charge session(s) charging from 1% to 67%.
+The total time lost for charging will be 61 minutes.
 ### Onboard charger